In those days there was no king in Israel; everyone did whatever seemed right to him. (Judges 21:25)

 Don’t Personalize

-As Samuel makes his farewell address, the people have demanded a king, and God has given them what they’ve asked for.
-Israel’s first king, Saul, has recently been crowned.
-Samuel, an old man, has dedicated literally his entire life to serving the people of Israel (see 1 Sam.
+As Samuel made his farewell address, the people demanded a king—and God gave them what they asked for.
+Israel’s first king, Saul, had recently been crowned.
+Samuel, an old man, dedicated literally his entire life to serving the people of Israel (1 Sam.
 1:27–28).
-He has led them well, never defrauding or misleading them, but pointing them to the covenant God.
+He led them well, never defrauding or misleading them but pointing them to the covenant God.

 Yet they rejected him.
-And, even more tragically, they rejected his God.
+And even more tragically, they rejected God.

-Though Samuel has done well, the people tell him that they no longer want his voice to be the one they hear.
-They’d rather have a king.
-They didn’t overthrow him because of any scandal or wrongdoing.
+Though Samuel had done well, the people no longer wanted his voice to be the one they heard.
+They would rather have a king.
+They didn’t overthrow Samuel because of any scandal or wrongdoing.
 They didn’t find a skeleton in his closet or a body in his backyard.
 They were just tired of listening to him and fed up with having God in charge.

-It’s clear from Samuel’s language in chapter 12 that he is devastated by Israel’s rejection of both himself and Yahweh, but he avoids a pitfall that we can be quick to fall into.
+It’s clear from Samuel’s language in chapter 12 that he was devastated by Israel’s rejection of both himself and Yahweh, but he avoided a pitfall that we can be quick to fall into.
 This situation was personal, but despite having every opportunity to do so, Samuel did not personalize it.

-In our era of instant information and personal platforms for everyone who wants one, personalization of information is more common than ever.
-While it’s not wrong to give a personal response to an issue, even one that may be close to our heart, we can’t allow our personal feelings to blind us to what God is doing.
+In our era of instant information and platforms for everyone who wants one, personalization of information is more common than ever.
+While it’s not wrong to respond from the heart to an issue, we can’t allow our feelings to blind us to what God is doing.

-While Samuel was devastated by Israel’s rejection of God and even himself, he didn’t allow his personal hurt feelings to stand in the way of his praying.
+While Samuel was devastated by Israel’s rejection of God and even himself, he didn’t allow his hurt feelings to stand in the way of his prayers.
 We can’t either.

 Keep Speaking Truth